‘Scrubs’ writer-producer arrested again on rape allegations

 “In this particular case, we have a man who believes he can do great harm, and yet remain untouchable,” said Los Angeles District Attorney George Gascón at a Wednesday press conference.
 “And he did for many years.”

+Accusations by police echo those made in a Hollywood Reporter piece published last month.

+“More than two dozen women allege Weinberg approached them in L.A.-area parking lots, in grocery stores, at cafes and on sidewalks, commenting on their appearance before listing his Hollywood credits and showing them examples of his photography, sometimes explicit images,” the article said, adding that the allegations go back more than 20 years and extend beyond L.A. to Portland, Oregon, and New York.

 Weinberg was previously arrested in July for a series of assault allegations taking place between 2012 and 2019.
-Some allegations date as far back as the 2000s, according to The Hollywood Reporter.
+Some allegations date as far back as the 1990s, police say.
+An investigative piece by The Hollywood Reporter questioned whether Weinberg was “Hollywood’s Most Prolific Predator.”

 Prior to the July 2022 arrest, Weinberg had been investigated at least twice before, police say.

-So far, authorities have identified at least eight victims, but police believe there could be more and hope they will come forward.
-Since Weinberg’s July arrest, police say dozens of additional, potential victims have contacted law enforcement.
+So far, authorities have identified at least eight victims, but police believe there could be more, hoping they will come forward.
+Since Weinberg’s July arrest, police say dozens of additional potential victims have contacted law enforcement.

 “I want to acknowledge the courage and strength the victims in this case have shown,” said Gascón.
 “This is incredibly traumatic for the victims of these horrible crimes.
 Without them, we would not be able to hold this individual accountable.”